Southern Md. Police Beat:

 Possible Illegal Aliens Caught Cleaning Out Farm of Metal in Christmas Day Crime in the Country

 THOMPSON’S CORNER, MD. – It’s hard to get by on St. Mary’s Sheriff’s Deputy Joe Lee Somerville Jr., as he has been on the job for a long time.
 Sheriff Tim Cameron reports that Dep.
 Somerville smoked out a couple of polecats from PG County who were cleaning out a farm of various implements.
 Others in the area who have been victims of similar crimes should call the Sheriff’s Department.

-Police say that on December 25, 2014, Corporal J. Somerville responded to the Clover Hill Dairy located on Woodburn Hill Road in Mechanicsville, for a theft in progress.
-The complainant reported 2 male suspects loading several pieces of equipment, (electric motors, 12 foot steel pipe, small assorted pieces of steel), into a utility trailer being towed by a red Nissan pickup.
+Police say that on December 25, 2014, Corporal J. Somerville responded to the Clover Hill Dairy located on Woodburn Hill Road in Mechanicsville for a theft in progress.
+The complainant reported two male suspects loading several pieces of equipment (electric motors, 12-foot steel pipe, small assorted pieces of steel), into a utility trailer being towed by a red Nissan pickup.
 Corporal Somerville located the vehicle while responding to the call.
 The suspects were identified as Hugo Armando Lopez-Najera, 32, of Hyattsville, and Mynor Humberto Reyes-Lopez, 22, of Hyattsville.
 The same two suspects also stole materials from the same business on December 22, 2014.
 Both suspects were placed under arrest and transported to the St. Mary’s County Detention Center.